Information and Resources for Beaver Management

 The Tulalip Beaver Project, which relocates beavers to hydrologically impaired tributaries in the upper Snohomish Watershed.

-Also check out our fact sheet on Current Laws, Policies, and Practices, or the full report, Beaver Management Technical Paper #2, Current Laws, Policies, and Practices.
+Our fact sheet on Current Laws, Policies, and Practices provides a concise summary.
+The full report, Beaver Management Technical Paper #2, Current Laws, Policies, and Practices is also available.

 Beavers in the News

-Kitsap Sun, December 3, 2018: Busy beavers create salmon habitat in Kitsap
+Kitsap Sun, December 3, 2018: Busy beavers create salmon habitat in Kitsap, by Tad Sooter.

 KUOW, December 17, 2018: This story will make you a Beaver Believer, Bill Radke interview Ben Goldfarb